TylerJNewman/image-classifer/README.md

-# image-classifer
+# AI Programming with Python
+Project
-Use Pre-trained Image Classifer to Identify Dog Breeds
+Use a Pre-trained Image Classifier to Identify Dog Breeds